jmbarbone/cnd/tests/testthat/_snaps/document.md

       #'     \item{class}{`cnd:condition_message_generator`}
       #'     \item{type}{**error**}
       #'   }
-      #'   'cnd::condition_generator' objects are not conditions.
+      #'   [cnd::condition_generator] objects are not conditions.
 You may have made this mistake:
       #'
       #'   ```r
-      #'
       #'   x <- condition("my_condition")
       #'   conditionMessage(x)
-      #'
       #'   ```
       #'
       #'   Condition generators need to be called first before they can be used as conditions.
 Try this instead:
       #'
       #'   ```r
-      #'
       #'   x <- condition("my_condition")
       #'   conditionMessage(x())
-      #'
       #'   ```
       #'  }
       #'   \subsection{`cnd:condition_overwrite/warning`}{